 Samoa is a place where piglets roam freely and everyone waves as you pass by.
 It is a country full of welcoming people, incredible beaches, and stunning waterfalls.
 The first independent nation in the South Pacific, Samoa is thought to be the birthplace of the tatau (tattoo).
-It is comprised of two large islands, Upolu and Savaii.
+It is composed of two large islands, Upolu and Savaii.
 Both are packed with sites to explore.
-Samoans are large, not only in stature, but in heart.
+Samoans are large, not only in stature but in heart.
 The food is great and plentiful!
 The To-Sua Ocean Trench is one of the coolest natural land formations in the world.
 For these reasons and many more, Samoa is our favorite country in the South Pacific.
-So pack your flip flops and latest bikini (or mankini), and get on your way to the beautiful island of Samoa!
+So pack your flip-flops and latest bikini (or mankini), and get on your way to the beautiful island of Samoa!

 A visa is not required for most visitors for stays up to 60 days.
 You must have a return ticket or onward travel and a valid Passport for at least six months.

 Samoan is the official national language, however most people speak English as it is the first language taught in schools.
 Here are a few basic Samoan words:

 Thank you – Faafetai

 No – Leai

 Culture in Samoa